egmontmika/egmontmika.com/content/blog/his ways.md

 +++
-title = "His Ways."
-date = 2017-12-06T03:01:45Z
-image = "his ways.JPG"
+title = "Your Ways and His Ways" date = 2017-12-06T03:01:45Z image = "his ways.JPG"
-draft = "true"
 +++

 When you pray, who does most of the talking?